ConvertBar/ConvertBar-WP-Embed-Plugin/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-This plugin will automatically add the proper embed code for ConvertBar.com to your website's header
+This plugin will automatically add the proper embed code for ConvertBar.com to your website's header.

+Our plugin will use the API of the website app.convertbar.com to validate your embed code.
+This website will also provide the code that does the actual work of rendering your convert bars

 == Installation ==